isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -  ``enable-updates`` - Since Kea 1.7.1, this parameter only enables connectivity to ``kea-dhcp-ddns`` such that DDNS updates can be constructed and sent.
-It must be "true" for NCRs to be generated and sent to D2.
+It must be ``true`` for NCRs to be generated and sent to D2.
    It defaults to "false".

 -  ``server-ip`` - This is the IP address on which D2 listens for requests.
 The